 If you have a work permit, then you should also have a Social Insurance Number (SIN).

 If you do not have a Social Insurance Number and are not eligible to obtain one, you will need to apply for an Individual Tax Number for Non-Residents (ITN) Form T1261.
-Forms are available online or from the International Education Office.
+Forms are available online or from the Centre for International Education and Global Partnerships (CIEGP).
 You will need to complete the form and submit it to Canada Revenue Agency with certified copies of your passport and study permit.

 You should allow approximately 12-16 weeks to receive your ITN.
 The form and certified documents should be submitted by November to allow enough time to receive your ITN to file your income tax return in March.